MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 External.myCall(@"device.ipAddress")

-For information about the rules language and how you can use external calls in rules, see the [language reference guide](fpl-lang-ref.md).
+For information about the rules language and how you can use external calls in rules, see the [Language reference guide](fpl-lang-ref.md).

 > [!NOTE]
 > If external calls are used in a rule, the latency of the rule might increase.